Fraud exists in all industries, including those that one might not expect.

 gift cards, checks and cash from at least December 2005 through August 2009.

-The vice president of the airline has pleaded guilty to charges associated
+most egregious charge.
+The vice president of the airline has pleaded guilty

-with the scheme.
+to charges associated with the scheme.
 He awaits his sentence.
-Moreover, three other individuals
+Moreover,

 The Justice Department is now looking into other potential kickbacks from